glic3rinu/passlib/docs/new_app_quickstart.rst

 :class:`~passlib.hash.ldap_pbkdf2_sha256`).

 Issues: PBKDF2 has no security or portability issues.
-However, it's only come into wide use as a password hash in recent years; mainly hampered by the fact that there is no standard format for encoding password hashes using this algorithm (which is why Passlib has it's own :ref:`custom format <mcf-pbkdf2-format>`).
+However, it has only come into wide use as a password hash in recent years; mainly hampered by the fact that there is no standard format for encoding password hashes using this algorithm (which is why Passlib has its own :ref:`custom format <mcf-pbkdf2-format>`).

 .. note::